Soulzys/ProArchPro/README.md

 *(b)* If you tick both Face 03 and Face 06 and left all the other faces unticked, the actors will only be spawned "sticked" on a wall and to the floor (or to any horizontal surface facing upward).

 ### ***NOTHING*** else is meant to be modified.
 Doing so is highly susceptible to end up with the project crashing.

+*Note : this project should be able to be converted to a UE5 without any modification required.*